CcgAlberta/pygeostat/docs/source/user_guide/getting_started.md

 ---

-Finding Functions and Classes
+## Finding Functions and Classes

 PyGeoStat provides a large number of functions and classes.
 You can explore available functionality in several ways:

- - Browse the full API reference: {ref}genindex
+- Browse the full API reference: {ref}`genindex`
- - Use tab completion in your editor (e.g., type gs. and press Tab)
+- Use tab completion in your editor (e.g., type `gs.` and press Tab)
 - Learn through examples in the documentation

 The API reference is organized by module and provides detailed documentation for each function and class.